Himanshu190397/Seam-Carving-And-Object-Removal-From-Scene/README.md

 python3 main.py (--resize|--remove) --input <input image path> --output<output image path> [--input_mask| --remove_mask]<path of masked object to be preserved| path of masked object to be removed> (--forward_energy(by default backward energy is done) (-- nh --nw)<if --resize>

+I've added some input images for people to try using this algorithm, you could also add images of your choice to the in folder, also created the out folder to display the output images.